isomerpages/moe-methodistgirlssch/_secondary-academic/Integrated Programme/Integrated Programme.md

 </div>
 <h4>Year 1 &amp; 2</h4>
 <h4>MGS ASEAN Programme (MAP)</h4>
-<p>Through MAP, our Secondary 1 IP students embark on a vibrant exploration
+<p>Through MAP, our Year 1 students embark on a vibrant exploration of Southeast
-of Southeast Asia’s cultural diversity.
+Asia’s cultural diversity.
 They engage in hands-on experiences with traditional arts, regional cuisines, music, and languages—developing a deep appreciation for the unique heritage of ASEAN nations.
 These experiences nurture cultural sensitivity and build meaningful regional connections.</p>
 <p>Selected Year 2 students continue this journey with an overseas learning
 experience in a selected ASEAN country.
 Through immersive visits and exchanges, they gain insights into the nation’s culture, economy, and governance.